how we know each other

 We waited for the light to change

-you on the step, and me up by the out-of-service bus
+you on the step, and me already by the out-of-service bus

 for I was wanted elsewhere.